fedemahf/blog/_posts/2024-04-11-reverse-proxing-multiple-github-pages-websites-into-one-subdomain-using-nginx.md

 ## Implementation

-After connecting via SSH to my VPS, switching to root and installing Nginx, I created a new configuration file in `/etc/nginx/sites-enabled` named `federico.mahfoud.ar` with the following configuration:
+After connecting via SSH to my VPS, switching to root and installing NGINX, I created a new configuration file in `/etc/nginx/sites-enabled` named `federico.mahfoud.ar` with the following configuration:

 ```nginx
 server {